 - SWISS

-Most of the airlines above can be booked through a program that doesn't pass along the carrier-imposed surcharges.
-Alternatively, they can be booked at least through a program that limits the charges.
-The one exception to this is British Airways, where massive fuel surcharges — especially for premium cabin flights — are essentially unavoidable.
+Most of the airlines above are bookable through a program that doesn't pass along the carrier-imposed surcharges or — at the very least — limits them.
+The one exception is British Airways, where massive fuel surcharges — especially for premium cabin flights — are virtually unavoidable.

 Related: How To Avoid Paying High Fuel Surcharges When Booking Flights with Avios